 After the .xmi file has been uploaded, edit and run the RECEIVE.JCL job stream.
 This job will receive (convert) the .xmi file, creating the Distribution PDS.
+Next, make a backup of the ROPES.LOADLIB library.
+Part of the upgrade process will involve the link-editing of all the ROPES modules.
 Next, edit and run the UPGRADE job stream that is in Distribution PDS.
 This job will 1) receive (restore) the contents of member in file to DASD, 2) replace the members into your existing libraries adding new and replacing old members, 3) link-edit the object modules to produce a new Load Library with new and replacement load modules, 4) replace the ROPES Message File contents, and 5) update the ROPES Version identification data.
 In the event of a failure in any step, you will usually be able to correct the error and restart the installation job.
+Because there have been very significant changes to the structure and coding of the modules in this release (16), the UPGRADE job includes the execution of a compatibility test program during the upgrade process.
+Be certain that you are able to successfully execute that compatibility test program (step RUNOPCC).
+Do not proceed if you cannot run that job step.
+Contact Technical Support.